jidongbsu/cs452-cthreads-library/README.md

 int setitimer(int which, const struct itimerval *new_value, struct itimerval *old_value);
 ```

 Read the man page of this function to see how to use it.
-You will need to use this function so as to set a timer, which goes off every 50 milliseconds, which is why the starter code has this line (in cthreads.c):
+You will need to use this function so as to set a timer, which goes off every 50 milliseconds, which is why the starter code has this line (in cthreads.h):

 ```c
 #define QUANTUM  50000